This article was updated September 2019

 Styled to look like the original 1968 GT500KR, the Mustang had the presence to back up its performance.
 And, unlike a lot of Mustangs, it had staggered tires with the rear wheels wearing 285 mm-wide rubber while the front wore 255 mm-wide tires.

 2004 can be marked as the year that Cadillac really began to shed its old, stodgy image.
 This was the year the first CTS-V burst onto the scene sporting a 400-hp 5.7-liter V8.
 Only available with a six-speed manual transmission, this rear-wheel-drive luxury sedan was serious about performance and received thorough upgrades from the ground up.

 A more flexible 6.0-liter V8 would be installed in the CTS-V for 2006, but it was in 2009 that things really got serious.
-The second-generation CTS-V sedan was introduced that upped power significantly to 556 hp and 551 lb-ft. of torque, thanks to a 6.2-liter supercharged V8.
+The second-generation CTS-V sedan was introduced, which upped power significantly to 556 hp and 551 lb-ft. of torque thanks to a 6.2-liter supercharged V8.
 Featuring go-fast bits all around, the 2009 CTS-V proved to be quite the performer.
 A few years later, a coupe and a wagon would join the fold.

 The 2000 Ford Mustang Cobra R may be the most no-nonsense, purpose-built track-ready Mustang ever.
-Every aspect from the car’s mechanics, body and interior were altered in the name of higher performance.
+Every aspect from the car’s mechanics, body and interior was altered in the name of higher performance.